JacksonDavenport/RedditPrediction/README.md

 Additional Files
   * Converter.py - Used to help convert titles to a nice form to handle and subreddits to list
   * BigramElement.java - Used to help create the Bigram Distribution
+  * Distributions.java - Used to hold and manage the Distributions (Hashmaps)
+  * RecreateDistributions.java - Used to compartmentalize reading the data file re-creating the distributions
+  * Util.java - Utility class used to help manage file management, reader/writers, logging, etc.
+  * Results.java - Simple Object to hold the likelihood and Subreddit, used with the priority queue
+  * LikelihoodComparator.java - Simple Comparator to be used with Results for the priority queue

 ### Additional Details